Acxiom/metalus/metalus-examples/readme.md

-# Spark Pipeline Driver Examples
+# Metalus Pipeline Examples
 This project contains examples related to using the different features of the framework.
-All examples present some form of coding exercise as a way of teaching the basic requirements, however using the *Application* framework and *common steps* project, it may be entirely possible to write a complete application without the need to build a jar or create new steps.
+All examples present some form of coding exercise as a way of teaching the basic requirements, however using the *Application* framework and *metalus-common* project, it may be entirely possible to write a complete application without the need to build a jar or create new steps.

 * [Application Example](docs/application-example.md) - This example uses the *Application* framework to build the